 - inability to participate in social, work, or recreational activities

-A person living with MS may fit into one or more types of disability since MS can affect their movement, vision, mental cognition, and health.
+A person living with MS may fit into one or more types of disability because the condition can affect their movement, vision, mental cognition, and health.

-When a person receives short- or long-term disability insurance from work, they should talk with their human resources (HR) department.
+When people receive short- or long-term disability insurance from work, they should talk with their human resources (HR) department.
 The HR department should have information on the steps a person needs to take to activate their short-term disability benefits.

 A person living with MS should talk with a doctor about their condition.
 Their doctor may recommend starting the process of applying for SSDI if they suspect or have documented that the symptoms could last longer than 12 months.

-Before applying, a person should talk with their doctor about the application process.
-To help with the application process, a person should make sure they know:
+A person should also talk with their doctor about the application process.
+To help with the application process, a person should make sure they know the following:

 - contact and demographic information about their doctor